Tornado: Landspout

 A landspout, or dust-tube tornado, is a tornado not associated with a mesocyclone.
 The name stems from their characterization as a "fair weather waterspout on land".
 Waterspouts and landspouts share many defining characteristics, including relative weakness, short lifespan, and a small, smooth condensation funnel that often does not reach the surface.
 Landspouts also create a distinctively laminar cloud of dust when they make contact with the ground, due to their differing mechanics from true mesoform tornadoes.
 Though usually weaker than classic tornadoes, they can produce strong winds which could cause serious damage.

 Similar circulations

 Gustnado

 A gustnado, or gust front tornado, is a small, vertical swirl associated with a gust front or downburst.
 Because they are not connected with a cloud base, there is some debate as to whether or not gustnadoes are tornadoes.
 They are formed when fast-moving cold, dry outflow air from a thunderstorm is blown through a mass of stationary, warm, moist air near the outflow boundary, resulting in a "rolling" effect (often exemplified through a roll cloud).
 If low level wind shear is strong enough, the rotation can be turned vertically or diagonally and make contact with the ground.
 The result is a gustnado.
+They usually cause small areas of heavier rotational wind damage among areas of straight-line wind damage.